 Fil-Am.
 Plucky Accountant.
 Cat Dad.
 TTRPG Nomad.
 (He/him)

-Hey there, thanks for visiting my page.
-I am a variety streamer who appears on a number of different weekly shows on Twitch.Tv.
-Whether it's console, PC,or tabletop gaming, my mission remains unchanged: to encourage everyone to be their most thoughtful selves.
-My hope is that by doing so, we build diverse, and inclusive communities.
-You can support my efforts by following me on Twitter @AninoGaming, tuning into my streams, or by making a donation through my Ko-Fi Page.
+Whether it's console, PC, or tabletop gaming, my goal as a variety streamer remains unchanged: to encourage everyone to be their most thoughtful selves.
+By doing so, we build diverse, and inclusive communities.
+You can support my efforts by following me on social media, tuning into my streams, or by making a donation through my Ko-Fi Page.

 -- Last Year --